 FROM journey;

-In the above code, we are extracting the number of days from the difference of arrival and departure date by providing a day sub-field in the EXTRACT function as a new column named days.
+In the above code, we extract the number of days from the difference between the arrival and departure dates by providing a day sub-field in the EXTRACT function, creating a new column named ‘days’.

-The output of the above code is given below.
+The output of the code above is provided below.

-In the output, look at the column days, where a number of days between two timestamps named arrival and departure.
+In the output, look at the ‘days’ column, where the number of days is between the two timestamps named ‘arrival’ and ‘departure’.

 Read: Create a stored procedure in PostgreSQL